EionRobb/purple-discord/README.md

 emoji from the server and displays it in Pidgin as an inline image instead of as a URL link.

-**Approximate max number of guild members to keep track of (0 disables)**: The approximate maximum number of users to store presence information on per guild, to keep memory use down.
+**Approximate max number of users to keep track of, per server (0 disables)**: The approximate maximum number of users to store presence information on per server, to keep memory use down.
 Works best in multiples of 100.
 Minimum is 200.

 **Fetch unread chat messages when account connects**: Experimental.
 Attempts to